aptech/docs/docs/coming-to-gauss/intro-gauss-for-stata-users.rst

 Observations
 ^^^^^^^^^^^^^^^^
 Each row of a GAUSS dataframe contains simultaneous observations of variables.
-In time series data or panel data, this may correspond to dates of observations.
+In `time series data <https://www.aptech.com/blog/introduction-to-the-fundamentals-of-time-series-data-and-analysis/>`_ or `panel data <https://www.aptech.com/blog/introduction-to-the-fundamentals-of-panel-data/>`_ , this may correspond to dates of observations.
 In cross-sectional data, this may correspond to some other identifier such as identification number, observation number, or name.

 Rows of data are indexed by row number.
 For example, if we want to access the data stored in the fourth row we use